-With the ongoing water crisis, we are starting to see a lot of formerly lush landscapes suddenly transformed into barren rock-scapes under the guise of water conservation.
-While these newfound converts to environmentalism are well intentioned, doing a rock-only landscape is actually worse for the ecosystem, the climate, and the drought.
+With the ongoing water crisis, we’re starting to see a lot of formerly lush landscapes suddenly transformed into barren rock-scapes under the guise of water conservation.
+While these newfound converts to environmentalism are well-intentioned, a rock-only landscape is actually worse for the ecosystem, the climate, and the drought.
 I know that seems counter-intuitive but here’s why.

 A classic scorched-earth, “zero-scape” yard.

-Before I dive into these reasons, I’d like to point out that the only two landscape options are not a lush green lawn, or a post-apocalyptic dune-scape.
-There are hundreds of varieties of native and adapted plants that can be used to both reduce water use and provide for a wide range of ecosystem services.
+First, I’d like to point out that there are more options than just a lush green lawn or a post-apocalyptic dune-scape.
+There are hundreds of varieties of native and adapted plants that can both reduce water use and provide for a wide range of ecosystem services.

 1. POLLINATOR HABITAT